craighagan/hackprojects/ScoutWeatherStation/README.md

 While running the circuit, they draw 3.5ma with the power LED while sleeping, 2.1ma if you break it off.
 When awake, they go up to 5-6ma but are awake for a fraction of a second every 30s with the default sleep settings.

+Wire it as above, be aware that A4/A5 are offset pins right near the CPU, not along the edge.

 ## Modify the Code